 To build a DNS hierarchy that covers all queries, we send all unique queries in the original trace to a recursive server with cold cache and allow it to query Internet to satisfy each query.
-We then capture the DNS responses all authoritative servers that respond, recording traffic at the upstream network interface of the recursive server.
+In this case, the recursive server walks down the DNS hierarchy, querying root servers, top-level domain (TLD) servers, and all other necessary authoritative servers.
+We then capture all the DNS responses that authoritative servers respond, recording the traffic at the upstream network interface of the recursive server.
 Since the recursive server walks down the DNS hierarchy for each queries, the captured trace contains all authoritative data needed to build zones for the parts of the DNS hierarchy that are needed for the replay.
+When we do trace replay from our rebuilt zones, a recursive might fail to resolve a query if the query was not exercised when the zone was generated.

 Zone construction need to be done only once (we save the recreated zones for reuse) so any load it places on the original servers is a one time cost.
-(We also prototyped an alternative that primes these zones with replies from the trace, but we found that caching makes raw traces incomplete.
-We therefore rebuild the entire zone from scratch to provide a consistent snapshot.)
+We also prototyped an alternative that primes these zones with replies from the trace, but we found that caching makes raw traces incomplete if the traces are captured after the cache is warm.
+We therefore rebuild the entire zone from scratch to provide a consistent snapshot.
+If an experiment requires updated zone data, we make an additional pass of zone construction.